sandervanhooft/laravel-invoicable/README.md

 ## Security

-If you discover any security related issues, please email info@sandervanhooft.nl instead of using the issue tracker.
+If you discover any security related issues, please email info@sandervanhooft.com instead of using the issue tracker.

 ## Credits